redhat-microservices/quick_swarm_camel-test/README.md

 }
 ```

-and to test a service deployed
+and to test a HTTP endpoint/service deployed

 ```java
 @Test